reactivepixel/gravity-well/readme.md

 - **Local Development**:
   - Run `docker-compose up` to start microservices, PostgreSQL, RabbitMQ, and Nginx (serving the React.js web app).
   - Use **Vite** to scaffold and run the React frontend: `npm create vite@latest` with the React template, then `npm install @mui/material @emotion/react @emotion/styled react-router-dom @jotai/core axios` for Material-UI, routing, state management, and API calls.
-  - Configure Vite to bundle Material-UI’s styles and optimize for static output.
+  - Configure Vite to bundle Material-UI's styles and optimize for static output.
-  - Use `.env` files for configuration, including module settings, API endpoints, and Vite’s base URL for static hosting.
+  - Use `.env` files for configuration, including module settings, API endpoints, and Vite's base URL for static hosting.
   - Example Vite setup for Material-UI and React Router:
     ```bash
     npm create vite@latest my-app -- --template react